krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 The `EXTENT` sets the outer bounds of the component, ensures that all components will snap together cleanly, and maintains the reference for offsets by which each constituent element floats away from grid edges.
 For a typical single entity card, with label, (like the `Garage` light example above) this would be 80px x 120px.

 #### 🔸 shadow (beneath card):
-_Offsets from the `EXTENT`: top = 4px, sides = 4px, bottom = 2px.
+_Offsets from the `EXTENT`: top = 4px, sides = 3px, bottom = 2px.
 Rectangle rounding radius (of corners) = 11px._
 No blurring is applied.
 (Sharp `shadow`s look cleaner on a low-resolution display.
 If blurring is applied, then a 'clip mask' will be needed to keep the blurring with the bounds of EXTENT, otherwise snapping and page boundaries will be compromised).
+The `shadow` is 74px x 112px for an 80px x 120px `EXTENT` (and will always be ..4px x ..2px if the `EXTENT` dimensions are whole multiples of 10px).

 #### 🔸 card (visible base):
-_Offsets from the `EXTENT`: and equal 4px on all sides.
+_Offsets from the `EXTENT`: an equal 4px on all sides.
 Rectangle rounding radius = 10px._
 The `card` is the visible base on which all other elements are laid.
 The `card` casts a `shadow` onto the background `wallpaper`.
+The `card` is 72px x 110px for an 80px x 120px `EXTENT`.

 #### 🔸 circle (icon background, full size):
 _`Circle` radius = 30px.
 Offsets from the `EXTENT`: top = 10px, sides = 10px.
 (Centre snapped to 20x20 grid.)_